-OPLA attorneys help enforce the immigration and customs laws of the United States.
-The duties of the Assistant Chief Counsel position in the field consist primarily of representing the U.S. Government in removal proceedings before Immigration Judges, frequently involving applicants for asylum or other forms of relief under immigration laws.
+OPLA attorneys in field locations are generally referred to as Assistant Chief Counsels, and the duties of this position consist primarily of representing the U.S. Government in removal proceedings before immigration judges.
+These proceedings frequently involve applicants for asylum or other forms of relief under United States immigration laws.
 Additional duties include providing legal advice and support to the other ICE components on employment, criminal, customs, and information disclosure related issues, as well as litigation support to the U.S. Department of Justice’s Office of Immigration Litigation and to U.S. Attorney’s Offices in immigration and customs matters.
 The position also involves appellate advocacy before the Board of Immigration Appeals, including the preparation of briefs and other pleadings.
 Assistant Chief Counsel report to Chief Counsel through Deputy Chief Counsel.

-Prospective and recent law school graduates as well as those completing judicial clerkships may apply for employment with OPLA here: https://www.dhs.gov/homeland-security-careers/honors-attorneys.
-The open application period is August 1 – September 8, 2020 for placement in 2021.
+Prospective and recent law school graduates as well as those completing judicial clerkships may apply for employment with OPLA through the DHS Honors Attorney program here.
+The open application period is August 1 – September 6, 2022, for placement in 2023.
 Positions are available throughout the United States, including the National Capital Region.
 Please indicate your preferred location with OPLA on the mandatory checklist.